Shamsabad, Farrukhabad: History

-Historical background

 Shamsabad is a much older settlement than both Farrukhabad and Kaimganj, both of which were founded in the early 18th century A.D.
 Kampil, a nearby small town situated about 25 km to the west of Shamsabad is also an ancient site.
 It is associated with the Panchalas of Mahabharat fame.

 Historians believe that during their eastern migration, Indo-European language speaking people moved towards the middle Gangetic region and settlements like Kampil and Amritpur - a small town about 25 km from Shamsabad across the Ganges - also grew up.

-During most of the ninth to twelfth centuries, Shamsabad - then known as 'Khor Nagar' ('Khor' meaning king and 'nagar' meaning city) - was ruled first by the Pratihars, then by the Gaharwars dynasties from Kannauj.
+During most of the ninth to twelfth centuries, Shamsabad - then known as Khor Nagar (Khor meaning king and nagar meaning city) - was ruled first by the Pratihars, then by the Gaharwars dynasties from Kannauj.
 It is variously said that one Prajan Pal or Jai Singh Dev or Rai Singh Gaharwar was the ruler at the time of Shams Uddin Iltitmish's invasion circa 1212 and Shamsabad is named after the latter.
 However, Zia Uddin Barni in his 'Tareekh-e- Firozshahi' (written about 150 years after the death of Shams Uddin Iltitmish) still uses the name of the place as 'Khor Nagar' when describing an unusual incident which occurred in the Ganges here.

 During Delhi's Sultanant period (1202-1526), Shamsabad was quite an important place, being the subedari-provincial-capital.
 A road from the east to Delhi went through it.

 Shamsabad, being a strategic town on the fluid boundary between the Lodis of Delhi (1451–1526) and the Sharqi kings of Jaunpur, was a hot spot and exchanged hands between the two.
 There is still a graveyard in the east of Shamsabad known as 'ganj-e-shaheedan' where a battle was fought between the Lodis and the Sharqis.
 Both Khizr Khan (1414–1421) and Sikandar Lodi (1489–1517), Delhi Sultanat kings, came to Shamsabad.
 Sikandar Lodi camped near Shamsabad for six months and a village called Sikandar pur Mahmood to the west of Shamsabad might have been named after this event.
 Sikandar Lodi had Imad Khan Farmoli and Sulaiman Khan Farmoli as his Subedars in Shamsabad.
 Another village almost adjacent to Sikandar pur Mahmood is known as Imad pur.
 This strengthens the view that both of these villages were named after Sikandar Lodi and Imad Khan respectively.